FenixProtocol/fenix-core/docs/integration/voter_compound_emission/CompoundEmissionExtension_IntegrationForKeeper.md

    Listen for the following events to verify the success of the operation:
    - `CreateLockFromCompoundEmission`: Indicates a new veNFT lock was created.
    - `CompoundEmissionToTargetLock`: Indicates tokens were deposited into an existing veNFT lock.
+   - `CompoundEmissionToBribePool`: Indicates tokens were distributed to a bribe pool.

 ---

 ## Example Use Case

 **Scenario:**
-The Keeper needs to compound emissions for two users, claiming rewards from specific gauges **Solution:**
+The Keeper needs to compound emissions for two users, claiming rewards from specific gauges and distributing them according to user configurations.

+**Solution:**
 1. Prepare the `ClaimParams` for each user.
 2. Call the `compoundEmissionClaimBatch` method with the array of claims.